ignite/cli/docs/guide/ibc.md

 ### Scaffold a sendable and interpretable IBC packet

-Now you need to generate packet code that contains the title and the content of the blog post.
+Now you need to generate code for a packet that contains the title and the content of the blog post.

 The `starport packet` command creates the logic for an IBC packet that can be sent to another blockchain.